Coronavirus disease (COVID-19) response: Donors and partners

 UNICEF is working with the generous support of partners to support children and families affected by COVID-19.

-UNICEF appeals for $1.6 billion to meet growing needs of children impacted by COVID-19 pandemic
+UNICEF has updated its appeal to $1.93 billion to meet growing needs of children impacted by COVID-19 pandemic.

-As of 29 June, US$720.2 million had been received thanks to contributions from:
+As of 22 September, US$1.12 billion had been received thanks to contributions from: